mzattera/v4j/docs/005/index.md

   This might suggest that unstructured words are either typos or special words that are encoded differently than other words. if this would be the case, it can be a situation similar to hieroglyphics where proper names are spelled phonetically, while common words are written pictorially using a single glyph.

-- Sometime I contrast regular and separable terms to unstructured ones by calling the former ***structured***.
+- Sometime I contrast regular and separable terms to unstructured ones by calling the former "**structured**".

 The below tables summarize these findings.